Director, Office of the Vice-President (Administration) and University Registrar

 This policy only applies where there is a reasonable belief that such behaviour is related to a health or disability related condition.

 Any person who considers that a student’s behaviour represents grounds for concern about their fitness to study must report this to the relevant Head of School or research team leader.
-Where there is a reasonable belief that the student is unfit to study (E/3.2.5), the matter will be referred to the case coordinator (or Executive Dean, Director, QUT International College or Pro Vice-Chancellor (Graduate Research and Development)) otherwise the matter may be managed according to another appropriate policy or procedure.The Chair, Student Misconduct Committee, may refer a matter to the Vice-President (Administration) and Registrar if, during consideration of an allegation of student misconduct, there is reasonable belief that the behaviour may be related to a student’s health or disability related condition.
+Where there is a reasonable belief that the student is unfit to study (E/3.2.5), the matter will be referred to the case coordinator (or Executive Dean, Director, QUT International College or Pro Vice-Chancellor (Graduate Research and Development)) otherwise the matter may be managed according to another appropriate policy or procedure.The Chair, Student Misconduct Committee, may refer a matter to the Vice-President (Administration) and University Registrar if, during consideration of an allegation of student misconduct, there is reasonable belief that the behaviour may be related to a student’s health or disability related condition.

 a) Initial response